Error-331/code_tests/docs/bible/links.md

 Worship - November 29 (fools, sacrifice, evil, plan, do not rash);

+## Strength for Today (for Women)

+On the Calendar - January 12 (busy life, fast life, find time for God, refreshment);

 ## Jesus in RED

 A Good Jewish Boy - January 1 (reach out, fathers business, gospel);